-Since you are looking for the best Medicare plans for your situation, you may have already enrolled in Medicare Part Aand Part B, and you aren’t sure whether you want Medicare Advantage or a Medicare Supplement through a health insurance company.
+Since you are looking for the best Medicare plans for your situation, you may have already enrolled in Medicare Part A and Part B, and you aren’t sure whether you want Medicare Advantage or a Medicare Supplement through a health insurance company.
 This article will answer your questions and help you find the best Medicare plan for your situation and health care needs.

-Beneficiaries may choose to forgo their Original Medicare insurance and accept a Medicare Advantage policy instead.
+Beneficiaries may forgo their Original Medicare insurance and accept a Medicare Advantage policy instead.
 Medicare Advantage policies are sold by private insurance companies that contract with Medicare.
 You will still receive your Medicare Part A and Part B benefits, but they will come from a private insurance company rather than Medicare.
 These may be some of the best Medicare plans to consider if you prefer lower monthly premium costs.

-Advantage policies are the most popular plans that exist within a network, and insurance companies give you a choice when you are looking for a Medicare policy to purchase.
+Advantage policies are the most popular plans within a network, and insurance companies give you a choice when you are looking for a Medicare policy to purchase.
 For example, they have the best Medicare Advantage policies under the following: